On The Robustness of Price-Anticipating Kelly Mechanism: Model and Measures

-where $\theta>0$ is the \textit{willingness to pay} (or \emph{willingness factor}) of the malicious agent.
-Note that $\theta$ captures $\SA_0$'s resolution to reduce the total utilities of benign agents.
-At an extreme point $\theta=0$, $\SA_0$ does not participate in the timeline competition in any situation, while at the other extreme point $\theta\rightarrow \infty$, $\SA_0$ creates messages with an infinite intensity to flush away those of all the benign agents.
-Or the malicious agent pays as much as possible to the OSN so to occupy all the visible space of the timeline.
-A similar utility model has been proposed initially to characterize Internet Distributed Denial of Service (DDoS) attack in \cite{Vulimiri}.
-However, the metrics to evaluate the outcome of DDoS attack/defence can hardly be taken for our timeline competition.
-Our major differences will be elaborated at the end of this section.
+where $\theta>0$ is the \textit{willingness to pay} (or \emph{willingness factor}) of the misbehaving user.
+This means that the misbehaving user would like to use $\theta$ dollars to trade for a unit reduction of benign users' utility \cite{Vulimiri}.
+Note that $\theta$ captures $\SA_0$'s resolution to reduce the total utilities of benign users.
+At an extreme point $\theta=0$, $\SA_0$ does not participate in the timeline competition in any situation, while at the other extreme point $\theta\rightarrow \infty$, $\SA_0$ tries all means to perform DDoS attack against benign users, or to create messages with an infinite intensity to flush away those of benign users in targeted online advertising.
+We adopt the same utility model as that in \cite{Vulimiri}, but the major differences lie in the analysis of novel performance metrics that shed light on the impact of the misbehaving user on the efficiency loss of the system.

-\textit{Remark 2:} If we assume that $\SA_0$ wants to neutralize the net utility of benign agents, it is equivalent since by adding to $V_{\SA_0}$ the costs of benign agents that does not depend on $\SA_0$.
+Similar to the prior work on network resource allocation \cite{johari} and \cite{Vulimiri}, we employ the following assumption on the utility of benign users.
+Note that the utility of a benign user is a function of its allocation, and also a function of the scalar of the bids indirectly.
+We hereby clarify the difference and the relevancy of hypotheses made on each of them.